tmobile/t-rover/README.md

 use this as a starting point to capture images necessary to train the CNN ML.

 ## Machine Learning Model
 t-rover_cnn.ipynb a jupyter notebook from the previous version of T-racer.
-This a foundation to create a ML model.
+This a foundation to create an ML model.

 ## arudino interface